serranoycandela/ProgrammingAsignment4/CodeBook.md

 # Getting and Cleaning Data Course Project

-## Dataframes and Vectors created:

-### dirty_columns
-A dataframe containing the features measured, this was used to name columns by cleaning the names with grep and gsub ending with a clean_fields vector.

-### df_train
-A tidy dataframe containing the data from Human Activity Recognition Using Smartphones Dataset Version 1.0 (www.smartlab.ws) train data set with just mean and std mesurements extracted and with subject and activity as columns

-### df_test
+## Results

-A tidy dataframe containing the data from Human Activity Recognition Using Smartphones Dataset Version 1.0 (www.smartlab.ws) test data set with just mean and std mesurements extracted and with subject and activity as columns
+The results of this project are two tidy dataframes (smartlab_subset, means_subject_activity) that contains the data extracted from  Human Activity Recognition Using Smartphones Dataset Version 1.0 (www.smartlab.ws)

-### activity_labels
-A dataframe containing apropiate labels for activities

-### df
+### smartlab_subset dataframe
 A tidy dataframe containing both train and test data sets from Human Activity Recognition Using Smartphones Dataset Version 1.0 (www.smartlab.ws) merged.
 Just mean and std mesurements were extracted and subject and activity columns were added.
 The activity column is a factor with the following levels and labels: